Megan’s Law in New Jersey

 Motion to be Removed from Megan’s Law

-If you have been convicted of sexual related offense and must register under Megan’s Law, skilled criminal defense attorneys such as those at the Law Offices of Herbert I. Ellis, P.C., may be able to file for a Motion to be Removed from Megan’s Law Registration requirements or removed from Community Supervision for life.
+If you have been convicted of sexual related offense and must register under Megan’s Law, skilled criminal defense attorneys such as those at Ellis Law may be able to file for a Motion to be Removed from Megan’s Law Registration requirements or removed from Community Supervision for life.
 This can apply if you have been on Megan’s Law for 15 years with no other convictions during this time.
 Contact our offices for immediate assistance or with any questions regarding Megan’s Law in the State of New Jersey.